Ahmad Qavam

-Ahmad Qavam (2 January 1873 – 23 July 1955; احمد قوام), also known as Qavam os-Saltaneh (قوام السلطنه), was an Iranian politician who served as Prime Minister of Iran five times.
+Ahmad Qavam (احمد قوام; 2 January 1873 – 23 July 1955), also known as Qavam os-Saltaneh (قوام السلطنه), was an Iranian politician who served as Prime Minister of Iran five times.

 Early life

-Qavam was born in 1873 to the prominent Iranian Qavam family.
-His uncle, Amin Aldoleh, was a Prime Minister of Iran.
+Ahmad Qavam was born in 1873 to the prominent Mostowfian Ashtiani family.
+His uncle, Amin al-Dowleh, was a Prime Minister of Iran.
 Hasan Vossug, who also served as Iran's Prime Minister twice, was his older brother.
 Qavam served in the court of Naser al-Din Shah Qajar early in his career and obtained the title os-Saltaneh during the Constitutional Revolution of Iran in 1909.
 The letter signed by Mozaffar ad-Din Shah Qajar in acceptance of the Constitutional Revolution was written by Qavam, who had the title of Dabir-e Hozoor (Private Secretary) at the time.
 Qavam became Prime Minister several times during both the Qajar and Pahlavi eras.
 Twice he played a significant role in preventing the Soviet Union from annexing Iran's northern provinces.